Nadal ends losing streak against Zverev with win in Rome - WTMJ

 “Some lines are higher than the rest of court, so when you touch the line it’s dangerous,” Nadal said.

-Zverev, the 2017 Rome champion and winner of the trophy in Madrid last weekend, had numerous opportunities to recover from an early break in the second set but Nadal stepped up his game each time and closed it out on his first match point with a perfectly executed serve-and-volley.
+Zverev, the 2017 Rome champion and Madrid winner last weekend, had numerous opportunities to recover from an early break in the second set but Nadal stepped up his game each time and closed it out on his first match point with a perfectly executed serve-and-volley.

 “I played a very solid match, with not too many mistakes — playing the way that I have to,” Nadal said.
 “It’s an important victory for me against a great player.”